-6.2 Consultation under the National Historic Preservation Act
+7.2 Consultation under the National Historic Preservation Act

 The BLM has conducted Section 106 consultation with the Utah State Historic Preservation Officer (SHPO) related to this planning process, pursuant to the requirements of the National Historic Preservation Act and its' implementing federal regulations.
-In written correspondence dated September 20, 2016, the Deputy SHPO concurred with BLM's finding that approval of an RMP that included the goals, objectives, and management decisions contained in the Proposed RMP and Final EIS for the Red Cliffs NCA, would not result in adverse effects to National Register of Historic Places-listed or eligible sites (also known as historic properties); (Appendix B).
+In written correspondence dated September 20, 2016, the Deputy SHPO concurred with BLM's finding that approval of an RMP Amendment that included the goals, objectives, and management decisions contained in the Proposed RMP Amendment and Final EIS would not result in adverse effects to National Register of Historic Placeslisted or eligible sites (also known as historic properties); (Appendix B).

-6.3 Consultations with American Indian Tribes
+7.3 Consultations with American Indian Tribes

-make recommendations on whether to continue current management or what changes need to be made in man-Consultations with federally-recognized American agement practices to meet objectives.
-The two types of Indian Tribes that claim cultural affiliation with the pubmonitoring that are tied to the planning process include lic lands of the Red Cliffs NCA have been ongoing since implementation and effectiveness monitoring.
-Land use 2010 related to the development of a new RMP for this plan monitoring is the process of (1) tracking the imple-NCA.
-The reader is referred to Chapter 3 of the Proposed mentation of land use planning decisions and (2) collect-RMP and Final EIS for more specific details on these ing and assessing data/information necessary to evaluate consultations.
-No federally-recognized American Indian the effectiveness of land use planning decisions.
-The two Tribes submitted formal comments on the Draft RMP types of monitoring are described below. and Draft EIS and no protests were filed by Tribes on the Implementation Monitoring: Implementation moni-Proposed RMP and Final EIS for the Red Cliffs NCA.
+Consultations with federally-recognized American Indian Tribes that claim cultural affiliation with the public lands of the St. George Field Office have been ongoing since 2010 related to the development of a RMP Amendment.
+The reader is referred to Chapter 3 of the Proposed RMP Amendment and Final EIS for more specific details on these consultations.
+No federally-recognized American Indian Tribes submitted formal comments on the Draft RMP Amendment and Draft EIS and no protests were filed by Tribes on the Proposed RMP Amendment and Final EIS.

-6.4 Section 7 Consultation under the Endangered Species Act
+7.4 Section 7 Consultation under the Endangered Species Act

-Consultation under Section 7(a) of the ESA was conducted with the USFWS during the development of the RMP.
-A Biological Assessment (BA) was prepared to evaluate the potential impacts on populations and habitats of threatened and endangered species, as well as for species proposed for listing and populations managed as 10 (j) non-essential experimental populations, that could result from implementing the management goals, objectives, and decisions identified in the Proposed RMP for the Red Cliffs NCA and Final EIS.
+Consultation under Section 7(a) of the ESA was conducted with the USFWS during the development of the RMP Amendment.
+A Biological Assessment (BA) was prepared to evaluate the potential impacts on populations and habitats of threatened and endangered species, as well as for species proposed for listing and populations managed as 10 (j) non-essential experimental populations that could result from implementing the management goals, objectives, and decisions identified in the Proposed RMP Amendment and Final EIS.
 The BA was submitted to the USFWS on September 13, 2016.
-The USFWS prepared a Biological Opinion (BO) that was provided to the BLM on December 12, 2016 and is included in Appendix C. In the BO, the USFWS determined that implementation of the management decisions described in the Proposed RMP, with the recommended conservation measures provided by the USFWS in the BO, would not jeopardize the continued existence of any federally-listed species or result in the adverse modification of critical habitats.
+The USFWS prepared a Biological Opinion (BO) that was provided to the BLM on December 12, 2016 and is included in Appendix C. In the BO, the USFWS determined that implementation of the management decisions described in the Proposed RMP Amendment, with the recommended conservation measures provided by the USFWS in the BO, would not jeopardize the continued existence of any federally-listed species or result in the adverse modification of critical habitats.